 A coverage point may be optionally labeled.
 If the label is specified then it designates the name of the coverage point.
 This name may be used to add this coverage point to a cross coverage specification, or to access the methods of the coverage point.
 If the label is omitted and the coverage point is associated with a single variable then the variable name becomes the name of the coverage point.
-Otherwise, an implementation may generate a name for the coverage point only for the purposes of coverage reporting.
+Otherwise, an implementation may generate a name for the coverage point only for the purposes of coverage reporting, that is, generated names may not be used within the language.